When everything feels important: How MaxDiff and Conjoint sharpen product decisions

 Prioritisation is a trade-off problem.
 It lives under constraint.
 Time is limited, capacity is limited, and product teams rarely get to build everything they would like to build.
 If the research design does not reflect that pressure, the result will usually be broad approval without enough differentiation.

 A simple example makes the difference easier to see.
 In a food delivery app, several things can sound useful at the same time: clear delivery updates, fast checkout, saved favourites, or transparent fees.
 None of these is meaningless, and not all of them are “features” in the narrow product sense.
 Some are closer to experience qualities.
-That is exactly the point.
 MaxDiff becomes more revealing once people have to choose which of these would matter most in deciding whether to use the app.
-It does not just show that several aspects sound good in isolation.
-It helps uncover which ones carry more weight when they compete.
+It shows which of those aspects carry real weight when placed in competition.

 What MaxDiff changes

-This is where two methods from market research become surprisingly useful in product work: MaxDiff, short for maximum difference scaling, and Conjoint analysis.
+Two methods from market research are worth borrowing for product work: MaxDiff, short for maximum difference scaling, and Conjoint analysis.

 MaxDiff introduces decision pressure.
-Instead of asking whether a feature is generally liked, it asks respondents to choose which option matters most and which matters least from smaller sets, repeatedly.
+Instead of asking whether a feature is generally liked, it asks respondents to choose which option matters most and which matters least from smaller sets.
 That shift may seem minor, but it changes the quality of the signal.
+The method was originally developed in psychophysics and consumer research to address a known problem with rating scales: people use them differently.
+Some rate generously, some conservatively, which makes comparisons across respondents unreliable.
+MaxDiff sidesteps that entirely by forcing relative choices rather than absolute scores.
+1

-Moreover, MaxDiff is not limited to direct product features.
-It can also be used to compare benefits, claims, messages, or user-facing experience qualities, as long as the list is framed as a coherent set of stand-alone items rather than a mixture of different abstraction levels.
+MaxDiff is also not limited to direct product features.
+It can compare benefits, claims, messages, or user-facing experience qualities, as long as the list is framed as a coherent set of stand-alone items rather than a mixture of different abstraction levels.
 Qualtrics’ guidance is explicit that MaxDiff works best with mutually exclusive items that act as offerings in and of themselves.
+Mix “fast checkout” with “we care about your privacy” in the same study and the results will be difficult to act on.
+The items are simply not competing on the same terms.

-So, a feature can sound attractive when viewed alone and still lose when placed next to something users consider more valuable.
-In ths regard, MaxDiff gets closer to two realities at once.
-It reflects the reality of product work, where features compete for limited roadmap space.
-It also reflects the reality of user priorities, where not everything that sounds helpful is equally valuable in practice.
+A feature can sound attractive in isolation and still lose when placed next to something users consider more valuable.
+MaxDiff reflects both the reality of product work, where features compete for roadmap space, and the reality of user priorities, where not everything that sounds helpful matters equally.

 That matters because teams are rarely deciding between a good feature and a bad one.
 More often, they are deciding between several plausible options.
 A method that exposes relative value is far more useful than one that simply confirms broad approval.